heavyblotto/memorativa/docs/3. the machine system/memorativa-3-1-the-machine-system.md

 - Reputation system functions as cybernetic feedback loop
 - Specialized governance tracks ensure appropriate expertise

-This cybernetic system bridges the human interior world of perceptions and concepts with a machine conceptual space of vector relationships, enabling structured knowledge evolution while maintaining privacy, security, and attribution.

 ## Outlines of machine experience

 While the cybernetic system establishes how human players interact with and shape the system, the machine experience (MX) explores how the machine itself utilizes and evolves through these same structures.
 Just as human cognition builds from basic perception to complex understanding, we'll develop the machine systems organically: